 Skin thwaps skin as a mass of 10,000 loincloth-clad men undulates with rumbling kinetic energy.
-It may be freezing outside, but here in the temple it’s all sweat and ricocheting grunts.
+It may be freezing in February, but here at the temple it’s all sweat and ricocheting grunts.
 They lunge, twist, climb, yell, slip, tangle limbs, and trip each other in a grand mosh pit of masculine bravado.
-Their goal is to best each other and eventually grasp one of two little sticks symbolizing good luck, and all’s fair to get their prize—even if there’s a priest watching.
+Their goal is to best each other and eventually grasp one of two little sticks—coveted symbols of good luck—and all’s fair in getting to their prize.
+Even if there’s a priest watching.

-Dating back to 1510, the Saidaiji Eyo tradition began when the temple would hold its traditional Buddhist New Year service to appeal for peace and a bountiful harvest.
-But only elders of the temple would receive good-luck talismans.
-The worshippers coveted them for their own good fortune, and began to rumble for the fragile pieces of paper.
-Eventually the talismans were wrapped around wood to prevent tearing, and dropped down to the masses to compete for the “treasured tree” in a tradition still going strong.
-In 2016 the Japanese government designated it an Important Intangible Folk Cultural Asset.
+Saidaiji Eyo dates back to 1510, when the temple would hold its annual Buddhist New Year service to appeal for peace and a bountiful harvest.
+However, only the elders would receive good-luck talismans, leaving the rest of the good fortune-seeking worshippers to rumble for the fragile pieces of paper.
+Eventually, the talismans were wrapped around wood to prevent tearing, and dropped down to the masses to compete for the “treasured tree,” a tradition that’s still going strong.
+And in 2016, the Japanese government designated the event an Important Intangible Folk Cultural Asset.

-Participants aren't totally naked, but their fundoshi—traditional Japanese underwear—don’t cover that much, especially during the chaotic jostling.
-The fundoshi are worn because they’re easier to move in, but, really, they do the heavy lifting to make this a must-see attraction and give the festival its cheeky name.
+Aside from the lucky Shin-Otoko, the rest of the participants aren't totally naked.
+But their tabi socks and fundoshi—traditional Japanese underwear—don’t cover that much, something that becomes especially apparent during the chaotic jostling.
+The fundoshi are worn because they’re easier to move in, but in reality, they do the heavy lifting in making sure this must-see attraction lives up to its cheeky name.